-The Grand Plan survey included 1000 grandparents who provide regular child care for grandchildren under age five and under from across the United household among three generations.
+The Grand Plan survey included 1000 grandparents who provide regular child care for grandchildren aged five and under from across the United States, with oversampling of Hispanic and African American grandparents.
+We asked them about the joys, challenges, and needs of grandparents who share the care.

+Grandparents participating in our online survey cared for a grandchild at least 15 hours a week.
+Approximately one-third (29%) shared a household among three generations.
 (Families in which the parent was not present were excluded from the survey.)

-States, with over-sampling of Hispanic and African American grandparents.
-We asked them about the joys, challenges, and needs of grandparents who share the care.

-Grandparents participating in our online survey cared for a grandchild five years old or younger for at least 15 hours a week.
-Approximately one-third (29%) shared a